[FULL GUIDE] How Long To Cook Lobster In Oven

 • Whole Lobsters: For fresh or thawed whole lobsters, the cooking time will depend on the weight of the lobster.
 As a general guideline, allow approximately 10-12 minutes per pound.
 For example, a 1.5-pound lobster would require approximately 15-18 minutes of cooking time.
 Again, adjust the cooking time if you have made changes to the oven temperature.

-Related: How Long To Cook Prime Rib In Oven At 250 Degrees?
+Related: [FULL GUIDE] How Long To Cook Cordon Bleu In Oven

 Undercooking